 “So what do you do for fun outside of work?”

 It’s a pretty stock standard question that you’re likely to get in a job interview.
-It’s a sign that things are probably going well, on a date it’s a sign that things are going so well that you’re resorting to canned questions that get asked in job interviews.
-Interesting juxtaposition if you ask me, but I’m not one to give dating advice so let’s focus on the former.
 Interviewers ask you this question because they want to know about you as a person and how you’ll fit in culturally.
-Your hobbies say a lot more about you and can have far-reaching implications for your career.
+Your hobbies say a lot about you, and can have far-reaching implications for your career.
 So for this week’s edition of Wellness Matters, we thought we’d look at 5 healthy hobbies that help your career.

 If you’ve been following us for a while, you’d know that we’re fans of yoga.
 That’s because, aside from the physical benefits of practicing yoga, it teaches you breathing and mediation techniques that improve your ability to deal with tough situations.
 You can read more about the benefits of yoga and our guide to cheap classes you can do from the comfort of your own home here.

 It’s well known that running improves your cardiovascular system, blood pressure, sleep and energy levels, but what is lesser known is its ability to positively affect the brain – improving memory and learning.
 Long-distance runners are determined, disciplined and goal-oriented, which are all desirable qualities in job seekers, potentially giving you a competitive edge.